Sunday, May 17, 2009

 Ebon fell backwards onto the forest floor, his protection charm failing him.
 As he fell he saw the witches coming for him with looks of ravenous rage in their eyes.
 The darkness took him.
 As the horde of hags rushed in to claim their prize, a ray of bright sunlight penetrated the thick dark forest of Steridian surrounding where Ebon lay and blinding the witches.
 As they shrieked and shielded themselves from the sun a shower of arrows rained down on them, piercing and puncturing and penetrating the mass of dark magic women.

 The arrows, once embedded into the flesh of the women glowed and melted into the wounds, turning the witches to stone or wood.
 Others would explode on contact sending pieces of flesh and innards all over the forest floor and onto other witches.
 A mass hysteria mounted within the witches as they struggled to see who was attacking them.
-From the clouds, now visible by the opening in the trees, came forth a figure in shadow.
+From the clouds, now visible by the opening in the trees, came forth a figure in shrouded in light.
 The tall witch that had attacked and poisoned Ebon leaped out to meet this new creature.
 She would not be denied her claim.
 The King never allowed for failure.

-The other witches that were not now stone or witch shaped wood carvings fled into the darkness of the forest, peering back through the underbrush.
+The other witches that were not now stone or wood, fled into the darkness of the forest, peering back through the underbrush.
 The opening of the tree tops closed, allowing for the big witch to regain her focus.
 In font of her stood a creature of pure grace and beauty.
 It was all black in appearance.
 It had the lower body and legs of a horse and the upper torso of a man.
 Large, angelic wings hung from its horse body.
 The upper torso was a chiseled body of muscle.
 White hair sprouted from the creature's barrel chest and ran in a fine line down his abs.
 His arms were huge and heavily defined like two slabs of granite.
 The creature had claws for hands, ready to strike.
 One eye sat in the middle of its face where two usually should be.
 His lips were full and pout and he had a small puggish nose.
 Above his eye was a long bejeweled horn protruding from his forehead.
-The creature had no hair on his head nor did it have eyebrows or lashes; two large hoop ear piercings dangled from his ears.
+The creature had no hair on his head nor did it have an eyebrow or eye lash; two large hoop ear piercings dangled from his ears.
 A bow too large for a normal man to carry was slung over its shoulders.

 After taking in the sight of this beast-man the large witch cast a spell towards him, much like the one she used on Ebon.
 The creature shielded itself with its wings as the spell visibly bounced off of them.
 The other remaining witches, regaining composure, came back from the forest to join with the large witch, surrounding the creature, who hovered protectively over Ebon's still form.
 His eye glowed red for an instant before he spoke.